jadijadi/lpic1book/content/1042_maintain_the_integrity_of_filesystems.md

 ## xfs tools

-Note: in some distros, xfs tools are not installed by default and you might need to install `xfsprogs` package.
+Note: in some distros, xfs tools are not installed by default, and you might need to install `xfsprogs` package.

-This is same as the `tune2fs` but for xfs file systems.
+This is same as the `tune2fs`, but for xfs file systems.

 > xfs_info should be used on mounted file systems